-Celebrities And Their Controversial Relationship With Fellow Celebs; Bisexuality And Lesbianism
+Celebrities And Their Controversial Relationships With Fellow Celebs

 Former Disney star Miley Cyrus didn’t deny her being pansexual.
 At 22, she confessed that she has been going out on dates with anyone whom she’s comfortable with.

-“Divergent” actress Shailene Woodley told fans that she falls in love with human beings based on who they are, regardless of their gender.
-American singer Kesha agreed with Shailene’s point-of-view, saying that she looks into the spirit that exudes from a certain person whether her companion is a man or a woman.
+Divergent actress Shailene Woodley told fans that she falls in love with human beings based on who they are, regardless of their gender.
+American singer Kesha agreed with Shailene’s point of view, saying that she looks into the spirit that exudes from a certain person whether her companion is a man or a woman.

 we off to cause some trouble… with love ???? #UpToUs #portugal #nodapl #WEGOTTHIS #websummit